aslong/word-frequency-analyzer/README.md

 #### Running Service

-Starting:
+**Starting:**

 ```
 $ grunt start
 ```

-Restarting:
+Compiles the source, and starts the node.js service.

+**Restarting:**

 ```
 $ grunt restart
 ```
+Cleans the bin directory, compiles the source, and starts the node.js service.

 #### Building Documentation

-Generate and start documentation server:
+**Generate documentation and start doc server:**

 ```
 $ grunt docs
 ```
+After running, visit [here](http://localhost:9000) to view the documentation.

-Watch and generate new docs on change:
+**Watch and generate new docs on change:**

 ```
 $ grunt watch:docs
 ```
+Anytime a source file is updated the docs for it will be regenerated.
+You should only have to refresh your browser if you have ```grunt docs``` also running.